(445) 265-0878 / (484) 725-1067

 Caroline N. Konneh

-Director for Operations and Co-founder
+Director for Operations and founder

-My mother was handicapped and things were really difficult for her.
-I then went to my aunt where I was living.
-She gave me food.
-After eating, I began to worry about my mother, especially knowing that she is going without food.
+As a teenager, I came from school hungry.
+I made a stop at my mother’s house and asked if she had any food for me to eat.
+She answered that there was none.
+My mother was handicapped and life was very difficult for her.
+I then went to my aunt’s house, where I was living.
+She gave me food to eat.
+After eating, I began to worry about my mother, especially knowing that she was going without food.
 The next day, I kept thinking about what to do to help her.
+I came up with a plan that when school closed for the year, I would find a vacation job.

-I came up with a plan that when school closes for the year, I would find a vacation job.
-I got a job with the Liberian Forestry Development Authority.
-When I received my first pay check, I came up with a business plan.
-The money was small and decided to be more creative.
-By going from bakery to bakery in Liberia, I created the opportunity to buy 300 empty flour bags.
-I took these bags to Sierra Leone, a neighboring country; in the town of Kuandu where I had them tie-dyed.
+Fortunately, I got a job with the Liberian Forestry Development Authority.
+When I received my first paycheck, I came up with a business plan.
+The money was small but I became more creative.
+I went from bakery to bakery, which provided me the opportunity to buy 300 empty flour bags.
+I took the bags to Sierra Leone, a neighboring country, in the town of Koidu, where I had them tie-dyed.
 I returned to Liberia and gave them to my mother to sell.

-Another war started in Guinea and we had to return to Liberia.
-Not too long after we returned to Liberia, I got the opportunity to come to the United States.
-Throughout my stay in the USA, I always remembered what I went through in Liberia prior to coming here (USA).
-Considering how many young women could be having similar problem, the idea of DJIGENI CRAFT was born with my husband on my side.
-We are blessed to have come across Deb Dierking, who is a true humanitarian.
-I work with her and we have known each other for over six years.
-She serves as my professor and has been so wonderful in the founding of DJIGENI CRAFT.
-The whole idea of DJIGENI CRAFT is to take economic empowerment to marginalized women and disabled persons in a developing country that will be receptive to our objectives and goals.
+Another war started in Guinea, and we had to return to Liberia.
+Not too long after that, I got the opportunity to travel to the United States.
+During my stay here (USA) I always remembered the difficulties I encountered in Liberia.
+Considering how many young women could be going through similar problems, the idea of DJIGENI CRAFT was born with my husband by my side.
+We are blessed to have crossed paths with Deb Dierking, who is a true humanitarian.